-- Introduction to Charon Emulators: overview of emulator concepts. - Creating an IBM Instance for an Emulator Host: basic steps to create and launch a Charon host system in the cloud. - Installing the Charon-SSP Manager (Charon-SSP only): steps to install the main management tool for the cloud-based Charon-SSP host instance (if using the Charon-SSP emulator). - Installing the VE License Server Software: steps to install the VE license server package if VE licenses are to be used and there is no existing VE license server yet. - Accessing the Charon Cloud Instance: explains how to use SSH, SFTP, and the Charon-SSP Manager to access the instance, and how to set the initial management password. - Additional IBM Instance Configuration for Charon: steps to add additional storage and network interfaces; introduction to cloud-specific networking aspects.
+- Introduction to Charon Emulators: overview of emulator concepts. - Creating an Azure Cloud Instance for an Emulator Host: basic steps to create and launch a cloud instance to be used as a Charon host system. - Installing the Charon-SSP Manager (Charon-SSP only): steps to install the main management tool for the cloud-based Charon-SSP host instance (if using the Charon-SSP emulator). - Installing the VE License Server Software: steps to install the VE license server package if VE licenses are to be used and there is no existing VE license server yet. - Accessing the Charon Cloud Instance: explains how to use SSH, SFTP, and the Charon-SSP Manager to access the cloud-based Charon host instance for management and file transfer, and how to set the initial management password. - Additional Azure Instance Configuration for Charon: adding additional storage and network interfaces; cloud-specific networking aspects.